 Category: Corporate & Business law

 Update December 19th, 2024 On December 3, 2024, the U.S. District Court for the Eastern District of Texas issued a nationwide preliminary injunction in Texas Top Cop Shop, Inc., et al. v.
 Garland, enjoining the federal government from enforcing the Corporate Transparency Act (CTA) and its reporting deadlines.
 On December 13, 2024, the Department of Justice (DOJ) filed an Emergency Motion for Stay Pending Appeal in the Fifth Circuit requesting an expedited briefing schedule and a ruling “as soon as possible, but in any event no later than December 27, 2024, to ensure that regulated entities can be made aware of their obligation to comply before January 1, 2025.”
 Reporting companies should continue monitoring developments in the coming days in case the January 1, 2025 deadline for filing is reinstated.
-This article is one in a continuing series of articles on the soon to be effective Corporate Transparency Act.
-Many entities will need to comply with reporting obligations under the Act or face significant penalties.
-Read all of these articles on the firm website.
-The Corporate Transparency Act (CTA), signed into law in January 2021, requires certain companies to report their beneficial ownership information to the Financial Crimes Enforcement Network (FinCEN), a bureau of the U.S. Department of the Treasury.
-The purpose of…
+Have you heard about the Corporate Transparency Act?
+Starting in January 2024, many entities will need to report ownership and management information to FinCEN — Financial Crimes Enforcement Network.
+This branch of the US Treasury Department collects and examines details on economic transactions to help thwart domestic and international financial crimes.
+Barna, Guzy & Steffen has been actively educating our clients and business partners about this important law.
+As people become more aware of the requirements, criminals have seen this new reporting requirement as…

 Read More